Lehrter-Lab/CGEM/ExtractingTimeseries.md

 ### First, a warning

 1. There is little to no error checking.
-The commenting is decent.
 2. All existing files will be overwritten.

 ### Extracting timeseries data